Three Mental Health Nutrition Principles Every Therapist Should Know

 - Describe three ways that the SAD (Standard American Diet) negatively impacts mental health.

 - Explain three ways that gut health influences mental health.

 - Describe how blood sugar dysregulation impacts mood, energy, focus, sleep and cravings.

-To receive a CE certificate, you must complete the entirety of the online course.
-Partial credit will not be awarded to those who attend only a portion of the course.
-For recorded lectures and webinars, participants must complete a post test and an evaluation, noting the length of time to complete the course.
+To receive a CE certificate, you must complete the entirety of the recorded webinar or recorded video presentation.
+Partial credit will not be awarded to those who attend only a portion of the class.
+For recorded webinars and online courses, participants must complete an evaluation and a post test, noting the length of time to complete the course.
+Participants must earn a minimum score of 80 percent on the post test in order to earn CEs.
+Retesting is allowed up to five (5) times.
+If a passing score is not achieved, CEs will not be awarded.
+Links to the evaluation and post test are available in SmithOnline.
 Participants must also complete an attestation of completion for each fully completed course.
-It is attendees responsibility to contact their state licensing board/certification boards to determine eligibility to meet continuing education requirements.
+A copy of the attestation is available in SmithOnline.
+It is attendee’s responsibility to contact their state licensing board/certification boards to determine eligibility to meet continuing education requirements.

 Upon completing the course evaluation and successfully passing the post test, participants will be emailed their online certificate within 30 days of course completion.
 Participants should save and/or print the certificate upon receipt for their records.
 Receiving the CE certificate is contingent on submitting attestion, completion of the evaluation and passing the post test.